-Deep brain stimulationGlobus pallidus deep brain stimulation; Subthalamic deep brain stimulation; Thalamic deep brain stimulation; DBS
+Deep brain stimulationGlobus pallidus deep brain stimulation; Subthalamic deep brain stimulation; Thalamic deep brain stimulation; DBS; Brain neurostimulation

 The DBS system consists of three parts:

-Stage 1 is usually performed under local anesthesia, meaning you are awake but pain-free.
-(If the procedure is done in children, general anesthesia is given.)
+Stage 1 is usually done under local anesthesia, meaning you are awake, but pain-free.
+(In children, general anesthesia is given.)

 Stage 2 is done under general anesthesia, meaning you are asleep and pain-free.
 The timing of this stage of surgery depends on where in the brain the stimulator will be placed.

-This surgery may be an option for patients with very severe Parkinson's disease symptoms that cannot be controlled by medications.
-The surgery does not cure Parkinson's disease, but can help make reduce the severity of symptoms such as:
+DBS is commonly done for persons with Parkinson disease when the symptoms cannot be controlled by medicines.
+DBS does not cure Parkinson disease, but can help reduce symptoms such as:

 Deep brain stimulation may also be used to treat the following conditions: